vinaym512/demo/README.md

    - Open the project in VSCode or your preferred IDE.

 3. **Install Node.js**:
-   - If Node.js is not already installed on your computer, download and install it from the [official Node.js website](https://nodejs.org/).
+   - If Node.js (greater than v18.0) is not already installed on your computer, download and install it from the [official Node.js website](https://nodejs.org/).

 4. **Install Project Dependencies**:
    - Open a terminal in your IDE or use the terminal in your operating system.